 Pure 50-50 arrangements are becoming increasingly popular because they provide kids with equal access to both parents.
 That said, they involve lots of moving and less stability for kids.

-Contact The Divorce Law Firm of Law Office of Afsana Chowdhury, PLC in Fairfax, VA.
+Contact The Family Law Firm of Chowdhury Divorce Law Group in Fairfax, VA

-For more information, please contact an experienced Child Custody lawyer at Law Office of Afsana Chowdhury, PLC to schedule an initial consultation today.
+For more information, please contact an experienced family law attorney at Chowdhury Divorce Law Group to schedule an initial consultation today.
 Our law office is located in Fairfax, VA.

-We proudly serve Fairfax, VA, and its surrounding areas
+We proudly serve in Fairfax County and its surrounding areas:

 (703) 271-6519